robertnunn/7DTD-Modlets/Alpha 18/mod notes.md

-# FIND A WAY TO QUERY GIT FOR WHAT FILES HAVE BEEN CHANGED.
-**write a script to compile a list of all the folders that have been changed and only update those zip files, instead of everything.**

 ## vehicle mods:
 - aluminum gyro frame: two versions, one that increases speed and km/L, one that adds inventory space
 - fuel efficiency mods for vehicles: increase km/L, decrease turbo speed